Women in Pakistani politics: Constituent Assembly and the National Assembly

-In the first Constituent Assembly of Pakistan composed of 69 members, two women Begum Shaista Suhrawardy Ikramullah and Begum Jahanara Shahnawaz served from 1947 to 1954, whereas there was no representation of women in the Second Constituent Assembly which had 72 members who served from 1955 to 1958.
+In the first Constituent Assembly of Pakistan, composed of 69 members, two women Begum Shaista Suhrawardy Ikramullah and Begum Jahanara Shahnawaz served from 1947 to 1954.
+However, there was no representation of women in the Second Constituent Assembly, which had 72 members serving from 1955 to 1958.

-In the 3rd National Assembly from 1962 to 1964, eight (8) women including six on reserved seats and two on general seats were elected as MNAs.
+In the 3rd National Assembly from 1962 to 1964, eight women were elected as MNAs, including six on reserved seats and two on general seats.
 They were Begum Shamsun Nahar Mahmood, Begum Hamida Mohammad Ali, Begum Roquyya Anwar, M.A., Begum Serajunnessa Choudhury, Zahara Aziz, Begum Mujeeb-un-nisa Mohammad Akram, Begum Khudeja G A Khan, and Begum Zari Sarfaraz.

-Six (6) women politicians were elected on reserved seats as the members of the 4th National Assembly from 1965 to 1969.
-They include; Begum Mariam Hashimuddin Ahmed, Begum Razia Faiz, Begum Dolly Azad, Begum Mujeeb-un-nisa Mohammad Akram, Begum Khudeja Khan, S.I., T.Pk., and Begum Zari Sarfraz.
+Six women politicians were elected on reserved seats as members of the 4th National Assembly from 1965 to 1969.
+They consisted of Begum Mariam Hashimuddin Ahmed, Begum Razia Faiz, Begum Dolly Azad, Begum Mujeeb-un-nisa Mohammad Akram, Begum Khudeja Khan, S.I., T.Pk., and Begum Zari Sarfraz.

-In the 5th National Assembly from 1972 to 1977, six women politicians were elected on reserved seats for women while one woman member, Mrs. Najma Andrews was elected on a reserved seat for minorities after the death of her husband R.M.
+In the 5th National Assembly from 1972 to 1977, six women politicians were elected on reserved seats for women.
+Another woman member, Mrs. Najma Andrews, was elected on a reserved seat for minorities after the death of her husband R.M.
 Andrews, who was the sitting member of the National Assembly.
 They include; Shireen Wahab Sahiba, Nargis Naim Sandhu, Begum Nasim Jahan, Begum Zahida Sultana, Dr. Mrs. Ashraf Abbasi and Jennifer Jehanzeba Qazi Musa.

-Ten women were elected on reserved seats, while Begum Naseem Abdul Wali Khan and Begum Naseem Wali Khan were elected on general seats as a result of general elections held in 1977.
+Ten women were elected on reserved seats, while Begum Naseem Abdul Wali Khan and Begum Naseem Wali Khan were elected on general seats as a result of the 1977 Pakistani general election.
 The 6th National Assembly did function from 28 March 1977 to 5 July 1977, but ultimately it had to dissolve owing to the political movement against the PPP government on the allegation of rigging in elections.
-Mrs. Naseem Wali Khan was the first woman to have been elected from the North-West Frontier Province however due to Opposition's boycott she never took oath as a member.
+Mrs. Naseem Wali Khan was the first woman to have been elected from the North-West Frontier Province.
+However, due to the Opposition's boycott, she never took oath as a member.